Magnolia Park (Hillsboro, Oregon)

 Magnolia Park is a municipal park in the Tanasbourne neighborhood of Hillsboro, Oregon.
-Opened in 2008, the 3.11 acre community park is off northwest 102nd avenue between Walker and Cornell roads near the Streets of Tanasbourne shopping center.
+Opened in 2008, the 3.11 acre community park is off northeast 102nd avenue (formerly named NW 192nd Ave until April 15, 2018) between Walker and Cornell roads near the Streets of Tanasbourne shopping center.
 The park includes a basketball court, children's play equipment, picnic shelter, tennis court, and water fountain designed for cooling among other amenities.

 History

 Plans for a park in the Hillsboro portion of the Tanasbourne neighborhood began around 2003.
 In August 2007, Hillsboro approved construction of park and choose the name of Magnolia Park.
 The construction cost $1 million and was accomplished by Paul Brothers Incorporated.
 Funds for construction came from system development fees charged by Hillsboro.
 After ten months of construction, Magnolia Park officially opened on September 11, 2008, though construction was finished in August.
 The facility was the first park in the city to have a water play area as well as the first to include art in the design.